-Meet Lainie, a beautiful single mom and her son Miro who set out on a mission to slow travel the world letting inspiration be their compass.
+Meet Lainie, a beautiful single mom and her son Miro, who set out on a mission to slow travel the world, letting inspiration be their compass.

-They started their travels in 2009 when Miro was just 10 years old and they intend to keep on travelling for a total of 8 years.Lainie and Miro are my 6th family to be featured in an ongoing series showcasing and featuring families and couples who are travelling full time or for extended periods of time.
-Lainie, was nice enough to take time away from her busy travel schedule to answer a few probing questions I had for her.
+They started their travels in 2009 when Miro was just 10 years old.
+They intended to travel for 8 years but ended up travelling for 10.Lainie and Miro are my 6th family featured in an ongoing series showcasing and featuring families and couples travelling full time or for extended periods of time.
+Lainie was nice enough to take time away from her busy travel schedule to answer a few probing questions I had for her.

-Snap Shot of Lainie and Miro
+SnapShot of Lainie and Miro

 - Number of kids: 1

-- Educating Kids: Un-schooling and world schooling
+- Educating Kids: Un-schooling and World Schooling

 - Type of travel: Slow Travel

-- Where: To date; Central and South America with inspiration as their compass.
+- Where: To date, Central and South America with inspiration as their compass.

-- Length of travel: Travelling since 2009 with the goal of travelling for a total of 8 years until Miro (son is 18 ish).
+- Length of travel: Travelling since 2009 with the goal of travelling for a total of 10 years until Miro (son is 19 ish).

 How long have you been travelling?

 How long do you anticipate travelling?

-How Did Your 8 Year Travel Adventure Begin?
+How Did Your 8-Year Travel Adventure Begin?